mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 ### 8.4 Multiple Email Domains for a Company

-You cannot select which of your email domains are used for single sign-on.
 When you activate BYOIDP SSO, it will apply to all email domains which are registered to your company.
+If you add another email domain to your company, BYOIDP will automatically adopt it, without further actions from the Mendix administrator.

 ## 9 Troubleshooting{#troubleshooting}